-Throughout August and September the Allies pushed on, gaining more and more ground.
-By mid-September they had reached the German's Hindenburg Line.
-Built in 1916, this was a warren of trenches, barbed wire and concrete fortifications which stretched for 5km (3 miles) in some areas.
-It was believed impenetrable by many.
+By mid-September they had reached the German's Hindenburg Line which was believed impenetrable by many.
 On 26th September 1918 the British Artillery continuously rained shells down on the Hindenburg Line as the tanks and infantry attacked on the ground.
 By 5th October the Allied armies had breached the entire Hindenburg Line and were crossing open country.
-The Germans were retreating along the Western Front.
+The Germans began retreating along the Western Front.